 Where We’ve Been

-For nearly a decade, PACE has provided member services and programming that allow foundations to build relationships that support and further their work and leadership.
+Since our founding, PACE has provided member services and programming that allow foundations to build relationships that support and further their work and leadership.
 This includes convening member meetings and events, and working collaboratively on special projects of interest to our members.
-Over 50 philanthropic institutions have been directly involved in the PACE membership network to date, including national, family, community, and operating foundations located across the country.
+Over 80 philanthropic institutions have been directly involved in the PACE membership network to date, including national, family, community, and operating foundations located across the country.

 We also seek to reflect the learning of our members more broadly so that more foundations may see civic engagement and democracy as fundamental to their strategies.
 PACE has published more than 15 studies, research, papers, and special events that aim to elevate understanding of the value of civic engagement and democracy within the philanthropic sector.